astronomer/terraform-provider-astro/templates/guides/import-script.md

 Resource api_token processed successfully
 Resource team processed successfully
 ```
--> If you import Deployments, they will not count torwards the `Plan: 3 to import, 0 to add, 0 to change, 0 to destroy` line of the output even when the Deployments are successfully imported.
+-> If you import Deployments, they don't count towards the `Plan: 3 to import, 0 to add, 0 to change, 0 to destroy` line of the output, even when the Deployments are successfully imported.
 This is a known issue and is in the process of being fixed.

 ## Step 3: Review output
 The script generates two main files: